May 24, 2025

 Operational efficiency

-Automated systems shrink order cycle times and eliminate approval bottlenecks.
+Automated procurement systems shrink order cycle times and eliminate approval bottlenecks.
 Reliable material arrivals make production schedules more predictable, reducing downtime and changeover costs.
 Shorter procurement lead times improve responsiveness to market changes.

 As your trust in procurement and logistics grows, you can reduce buffer inventory, freeing up working capital and warehouse space.